Dr. Jessica Moorman

 Biography

-Dr. Jessica D. Moorman is a fourth generation Detroiter who researches how media shape health and development over the life course.
-In her primary area of research, Dr. Moorman examines the media’s role in shaping Black women’s single socialization; the process by which attitudes and beliefs about single status are acquired.
-Detroit plays a critical role in Dr. Moorman's single socialization research.
-For her current book project, Living Singlehood: The Values and Strategies Shaping Unmarried Life for Black Women, Dr. Moorman spoke with 51 single Black women living in Detroit about their experiences of unmarried life to gain a better understanding of the unique challenges facing Black women in singlehood.
-Dr. Moorman has a secondary area of specialty in health communication, examining most recently how screen media use impacts the weight, sleep behavior, and cognitive development of children ages 0 - 5.
-Again, the experiences of Black Detroiters have played a critical role in Dr. Moorman's health communication research.
-Dr. Moorman explores how the economics, policies, and culture of the city shape Black Americans health behavior and media use practices.
-Dr. Moorman recieved a Pro-Quest Distinguished Dissertation Award from the University of Michigan in 2018 for her project “Being Single Is…: A Study of Black Love Media and Black Women’s Sexual Socialization.”
+Dr. Jessica D. Moorman is a fourth generation Detroiter who researches how sociocultural factors like media and gender role norms shape health and development over the life course.
+In her primary area of research, Dr. Moorman examines Black women’s singlehood socialization; the process by which attitudes and beliefs about single status are acquired.
+For her current book project, Living Singlehood: The Values and Strategies Shaping Unmarried Life for Black Women, Dr. Moorman spoke with 44 single Black women living in Detroit about their experiences of unmarried life to gain a better understanding of the unique challenges facing Black women in singlehood.
+Dr. Moorman's secondary specialty is health communication.
+Her most recent health communication research has examined how screen media use impacts the weight, sleep behavior, and cognitive development of children ages 0 - 5.
+Other projects have explored social isolation, sexual health behavior, and cardiovascular health of Detroiters.
+Dr. Moorman has recieved a Pro-Quest Distinguished Dissertation Award from the University of Michigan in 2018 for her project “Being Single Is…: A Study of Black Love Media and Black Women’s Sexual Socialization.”
 She was named a Pre-Doctoral Fellow for the American Association of University Women in 2017, among other accolades.
 Dr. Moorman has presented her research for agencies like the United Nations Women's Rights Division and has been featured in media outlets like Psychology Today, National Public Radio, and ESPN.

 Area of Expertise

-Media Sexual Socialization, Single Socialization, Black Women & Media, Intersectional Approaches to Media & Communication, Children & Media, Sleep & Media, and Health Communication.
+Media Sexual Socialization, Singlehood Socialization, Black Women & Media, Intersectional Approaches to Media & Communication, Children & Media, Sleep & Media, and Health Communication.

 Degrees and Certifications